 List Employees

-Returns a cursor-paginated collection of employees for the authenticated caller's company.
+Lists all employees in the authenticated caller's company as a cursor-paginated employee directory.
+Use this to list employees, browse the company directory, fetch the employee roster, or batch-lookup multiple employees by ID.
 The response is a JSON object with data (an array of employee records), meta.total (count of all employees matching the filter, not just the current page), meta.page (cursor pagination state), and _links (self, plus next / prev when more pages exist).
-Each employee record always includes the default identity and job fields, plus any additional fields requested via fields. employeeId is returned as a string.
+Each employee record always includes the default identity and job fields, plus any additional fields requested via fields. employeeId is returned as a string and is the internal employee ID — see the employeeId and employeeNumber field documentation in the response schema for the distinction between the internal ID and the editable Employee # value.
 Field values the caller cannot read are returned as null, and the names of those suppressed fields are listed on the record in _restrictedFields; if the caller cannot read a field used in filter or sort, the affected employee is dropped from the result set entirely to avoid leaking presence.
 IDs for filter[ids] come from prior responses of this endpoint.
-Use this for lightweight directory-style listings and batch lookups by ID.
-For a single employee with the full set of fields, use Get Employee (get-employee) instead.
-For complex filtering (date ranges, multi-field predicates, OR/IN logic), arbitrary sorting, or tabular reports across many fields, use Get Data from Dataset (v2) (get-data-from-dataset-v2) instead.
+For a single employee with the full set of fields, use get-employee.
+For complex filtering, arbitrary sorting, or tabular reports across many fields, use Get Data from Dataset (v2) (get-data-from-dataset-v2).

 Recent Requests